 I am sitting in my balcony having the last bite of what was a delicious Coffee & Walnut flavoured cake that I bought from Waitrose.
 I almost want to keep this post aside and look for its exact recipe online – it was that yum!
 A light breeze ruffles my hair, and I get back to thinking about summers in India.
 While I don’t particularly miss the scorching heat that envelopes my country during these months, I have definitely missed doing something new, as the season swung by year after year.

 So, this summer I decided to bring into our home six little and lovely living beings.
 (That’s how my brother framed their arrival!).
-Having never been an animal lover, I inclined myself towards flora and picked some hardy flowering plants, an ornamental citrus fruit tree and to give my English home a touch of traditional India, a pot of basil leaves too!
+Having never been an animal lover, I inclined myself towards flora and picked some hardy flowering plants (from http://www.PatchPlants.com – check it out if you’re looking for a great service to plants in London!), an ornamental citrus fruit tree and to give my English home a touch of traditional India, a pot of basil leaves too!
 I wish I had a huge courtyard to place it in the middle of, but I make do with our 7th floor balcony for now.